makma/fingerprintjs.com/content/index/cryptocurrency.md

     imageTitle: FingerprintJS Pro dashboard
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
-  - markdown__Content: "The best way to protect your merchant reputation is to identify purchases with a high likelihood of fraud before they can be processed.
+  - content: "The best way to protect your merchant reputation is to identify purchases with a high likelihood of fraud before they can be processed.
 Build additional checks and balances into your payment flows with our easy to use API. "